ejm554/claude-convo-converter/ROADMAP.md

 - **Benefits**: Access to project-wide instructions, educational protocols, and organized conversation management

 ### 19. Export Comparison and Deletion Detection
 *Partial duplicate of item 16.
-Slight differnces exist between the two.
-A careful merge is needed.*
+Slight differences exist between the two.
+TODO: Merge carefully.*
 - **Status**: Not Started
 - **Description**: Compare new exports with previous exports to identify deleted conversations and track archive evolution
 - **Features**: